From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Logic - Semantics

 For the rule above, the Semantic-Based Regularization loss term is (for the \L ukasiewicz t-norm):

-The aim of Semantic-Based Regularization is to use the regularization term together with classical supervised learning loss function in order to learn the functions associated to the relations, e.g. $f_\texttt{stress}$ and $f_\texttt{smokes}$.
+The aim of Semantic-Based Regularization is to use the regularization term together a with classical loss function for supervised learning to learn the functions associated to the relations (here $f_\texttt{stress}$ and $f_\texttt{smokes}$).

-It is worth comparing this method with the Semantic Loss one (Example \ref{ex:sl}).
+It is worth comparing this method with the Semantic Loss (Example \ref{ex:sl}).
 Both methods turn a logic formula (either propositional or first-order) to a real valued function that is used as a regularization term.
 However, because of the different semantics, these two methods have different properties.
-On the one hand, SL preserves the original logical semantics, by using probabilistic logics.
-However, due to the probabilistic assumption, the input formula cannot be compiled directly into a differentiable loss but needs to be first translated into an equivalent deterministic and decomposable formula.
-While this step is necessary in order for the probabilistic modeling to be sound, the size of the resulting formula can be exponential in the size of the grounded theory.
+On the one hand, SL preserves the original logical semantics, by using probabilistic logic.
+However, due to the probabilistic assumption, the input formula cannot be compiled directly into a differentiable loss but needs to be first translated, i.e. compiled, into an equivalent deterministic and decomposable formula.
+While this step is necessary for the probabilistic model to be sound, the size of the resulting formula can be exponential in the size of the grounded theory.
 On the other hand, in SBR, the formula can be compiled directly into a differentiable loss, whose size is linear in the size of the grounded theory.
-However, in order to do so, the semantics of the logic is altered, by turning it to fuzzy logic. \end{boxedexample}
+However, in order to do so, the semantics of logic is altered, by turning it into fuzzy logic. \end{boxedexample}